adrianmq/practice/java/notes.md

 ### Object equality
     - equal ... it depends
     - override object class "equals" method and perform comparison based on state
+    - check object is instance of class and perform convertion
+    - make reference equality using super

 ### Special reference: 'super' keyword
     - similar to 'this', super is an implicit reference to the current object